ECRomaneli/Handbook/README.md

 #### Change page

-To change the page, right-click (or long-press) on the tray icon and simply select the page wanted.
+To change the page, right-click on the tray icon and simply select the page wanted.

+> MacOS also supports long-press to open the tray icon context menu.

 #### Open from clipboard